youe73/test_assignment9/README.md

 This test assignment is initiated by the following steps:

 1 .Start the jmeter and add the 3 thread groups with the requested users and ramptime.
 2 .The Target site is a test url site called http://104.248.249.47/ .
 This site also provide JSON data and is simple constructed with id, name, age, courses.
+The following requirement is added.
+Please see the screenshot below.